 Rotkohl – another classic German side dish made with red cabbage, onions, apples, vinegar, wine, and a mix of spices.

-Any leftovers can be placed in an airtight container and refrigerated for 2-3 days.
+STORE - Place leftover schnitzel and sauce in separate airtight containers and refrigerate for up to 3 days.
 If possible, store the pork and mushroom cream sauce separately.

 More Easy Comfort Food Recipes To Try

 SHRIMP CARBONARA - perfectly sautêed shrimp tossed in creamy carbonara sauce!

 CHEESY CHICKEN PARMESAN - bread chicken, tasty tomato sauce, and of course, lots of cheese!

 ROASTED LEMON CHICKEN - light and tasty chicken dinner!
 Taco Casserole - a great idea for Taco Tuesdays!